kellie-cat/dental-quiz/README.md

 - [Kera Cudmore's README.md for the Bully Book Club](https://github.com/kera-cudmore/Bully-Book-Club)
 - Love Running inspired footer

 ### Content

-Content was written by Kellie McConnell.
+Content was written by Kellie McConnell BA BDentSc 2011 MFD 2013 MSc Advanced Minimum Intervention Dentistry 2020.

 ### Media

 Photos were taken

 ### Acknowledgments

 Thank you so much to everyone who helped me in this project.

 - David Bowers, my Code Institute Mentor, thank you for your understanding and kind approach.
 You are a wonderful teacher.

 - My husband, William Wong, for feeding me and giving me peace to code.